dalgard/meteor-viewmodel/README.md

 *(Atmosphere coming soon)*

-Copy the `package` (can be renamed) folder from this repo into your project's `/packages` and add it with `meteor install dalgard:viewmodel`.
+Copy the `package` folder (can be renamed) from this repo into your project's `/packages` and add it with `meteor install dalgard:viewmodel`.

 ## Usage

 *(Work in progress)*

-Check out the other `examples` in the repo.
+Check out the other `/examples` in the repo.

 ```html
 <template name="page">